xmartlabs/PagerTabStripView/README.md

 ## Introduction

 PagerTabStrip is the first pager view built in pure SwiftUI.
-It provides PagerTabStripView, a SwiftUI component to create interactive pager views which contains child views.
+It provides PagerTabStripView component to create interactive pager views which contains child views.
 It allows the user to switch between your views either by swiping or tapping a tab bar item.

 <table>
   <tr>